FatemeBagherzad/Future-Nature/README.md

 ![future nature Screenshot5](screenshots/5.jpg)
 ![future nature Screenshot6](screenshots/6.jpg)

-> Make sure to place your screenshot in an `images` folder within the project and name it `screenshot.png`.
-Adjust the path if needed.

 ## What I Learned

 - How to structure a basic webpage using semantic HTML elements.